vznh/vznh/README.md

 - 🔎 I use `.py`, `.c`, `.rs` for any of my research.

-- 🧑‍🎓 I'm delving more in-depth in `.rs` as of right now to explore quantitative development.
+- 🧑‍🎓 I'm delving more into open-source contribution so I can adapt to different types of codebases.

 - 📝 Large gap in my contributions?
 I was most likely working in a private repo for an internship, or studying for examinations.